szikes-adam/simple-kubernetes-operator/README.md

 You as a user can define custom docker image and this image is deployed and managed properly by `simple-kubernetes-operator`.
 Deploying and managing objects in kubernetes are based on [Kubernetes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and implemented with [Kubebuilder](https://book.kubebuilder.io).

+This project was my experimentation.
+It never was a real product.

 The `config/samples/simpleoperator_v1alpha1_simpleoperator.yaml` contains an example for `simple-kubernetes-operator` with simple `NGINX` image.

 > All commands must executed at level of git project root